fisherbyu/thread-ui/README.md

 ## Design System

-Thread UI is built around a central `Theme` that defines token values across the library - colors, spacing, type scales, while Thread's design language governs how these tokens are applied to communicate hierarchy and intent.
+Thread UI is built around a central `Theme` that defines token values across the library - colors, spacing, type scales.
+Thread's design language governs how these tokens are applied to communicate hierarchy and intent.

 ### Surface Layers